 The temporal key (TK) shall be computed as the next TK_bits (see Table 12-5 (Cipher suite key lengths)) bits of the PTK:

 TK = L(PTK, KCK_bits+KEK_bits, TK_bits)

+The KCK2 shall be computed as the next KCK2_bits of the PTK:

+KCK2 = L(PTK, KCK_bits+KEK_bits+TK_bits, KCK2_bits).

+The KCK2 is used to provide data origin authenticity in the FT authentication sequence, as defined in 13.8 (FT authentication sequence).

+The KEK2 shall be computed as the next KEK2_bits of the PTK:

+KEK2 = L(PTK, KCK_bits+KEK_bits+TK_bits+KCK2_bits, KEK2_bits)

+The KEK2 is used to provide data confidentiality for certain fields in the FT authentication sequence, as defined in 13.8 (FT authentication sequence).

 For vendor-specific cipher suites, the length of the temporal key (and the value of Length) depend on the vendor-specific algorithm.